1. What is the legal framework governing unilateral conduct by companies with market power?

 In rather rare cases a company with a smaller market share may be found dominant, if such undertaking does not face significant competition from other market players, for instance, due to competitors' considerably smaller market shares.

 It is usually rather difficult to rebut presumption of dominance once the threshold is met.
 The authority regards other factors influencing the company's position and behaviour on the market, such as market structure, other participants' capacities, barriers, etc only as secondary.

-When deciding on whether an undertaking with a market share exceeding 35 per cent is capable of exercising monopoly power, the authority is very likely to presume dominance.
+When deciding on whether an undertaking with 35 per cent or higher market share is capable of exercising monopoly power, the authority is very likely to presume dominance.
 Cases where companies exceed the dominance threshold, but successfully prove that they do not have monopoly power, are exceptional.
 In particular, in a telecommunications case the AMC concluded that two largest mobile operators each holding a 35–45 per cent market share do not have monopoly power because each of them faced significant competition from one another and also from a third, smaller, mobile operator with a 10–15 per cent market share.

-Barriers to entry are important primarily in the assessment of the notified mergers and concerted practices.
+Barriers to entry are important primarily in the assessment of mergers and concerted practices.